mvvik/CalC-complex-buffer/README.md

 ##### 1) Windows:

 Use MSDN Visual Studio to compile the code.
-The Visual Studio "Project" file **CalC.vcxproj** contains all the necessary dependencies (it resides within the "source" folder).
+The Visual Studio "Project" file **CalC.vcxproj** contains all the necessary dependencies (it resides within the source folder).
 Alternatively, you can install the Linux emulator [cygwin](http://www.cygwin.com") on your Windows machine, and follow the UNIX installation instructions below.

 ##### 2) macOS